Howie’s House

 Whether it’s having access to a fully stocked pantry and tasty leftovers if they miss the evening meal, or toiletries they forgot to pack, the Howie’s House is a safe and comforting haven for them.
 “We don’t lack for anything here,” says Bonnie.

 Each year, members of Gift of Life Howie’s House community hold Facebook fundraisers to raise money for our mission of being a “home away from home” for transplant families.
-Some people give up their birthdays and ask their Facebook friends to donate to our cause in lieu of gifts, and others fundraise in honor or memory of a loved one.
+Some people give up their birthdays and ask their Facebook friends to give to our cause in lieu of gifts, and others fundraise in honor or memory of a loved one.
 Whatever the reason, we are extremely grateful for each and every one!

 Hosting a Facebook fundraiser is an easy, fun, quick way to support our mission.
 It’s also a great way to get your friends involved and share your story to your community.